 I am something of a Jack (or Jill as it were) of all trades due to life circumstances.
-Up until recently I ran a small organic farm.
+Up until recently I ran a small organic farm in western Washington, USA.
 I've mostly retired from farming, but I still live on the farmsite in the countryside.
 I have done, from the time I undertook my undergraduate studies and emerged with a B.S. in General Engineering, a lot of work with computers.
 I still do such work, writing code in everything from C to PhP and producing websites for various purposes.

 My lifelong fascination with and interest in the Roman Empire and its Army is central to this website, and has been central to my life despite my concentration on farming and computers in the past.
 The studies which form this website combine that fascination with computers, and I'm very pleased to present the results to the public now.